Transgender: United States

 In the United States, transgender people are protected from employment discrimination by Title VII of the Civil Rights Act of 1964.
 Exceptions apply to certain types of employers, for example, employers with fewer than 15 employees and religious organizations.
 In 2020, the U.S. Supreme Court affirmed that Title VII prohibits discrimination against transgender people in the case R.G. & G.R.
 Harris Funeral Homes Inc. v.
 Equal Employment Opportunity Commission.

 In 2016, the United States Department of Education and Department of Justice issued guidance directing public schools to allow transgender students to use bathrooms that match their gender identities.
 The same year, the United States Department of Defense removed the ban that prohibited transgender people from openly serving in the US military.
 After back-and-forth reversals by presidents Donald Trump, Joe Biden, and Trump again, and various stays and reversals in the federal courts, a ban is again in effect as of May 2025.

-The topic of trans rights in the United States has often been contentious and has become a deeply partisan wedge issue in recent years; many pieces of legislation have been passed, and more proposed, that seek to limit the rights of transgender individuals, especially minors.
+The topic of trans rights in the United States has often been contentious and has become a deeply partisan wedge issue since at least 2022; hundreds of pieces of legislation have been passed, and thousands proposed, that seek to limit the rights of transgender individuals, especially the right of minors to seek gender affirming care.

+Compared with data from 2022, by 2025, Americans had become more supportive of restrictions for trans people and less supportive of laws aimed at protecting them.
+Public opinion polling conducted by the Pew Research Center showed that in 2025, 66% of Americans believed trans athletes should only be allowed to compete on teams that match their sex assigned at birth, while 56% of Americans believed that health care professionals should be banned from providing gender transition care to minors.
+There is a wide partisan gap in views of trans issues, with Republicans much more likely than Democrats to support policies that limit trans rights.